Communications in Cryptology IACR CiC

 How will this journal be published?

 The IACR Communications in Cryptology is an open access journal published by the International Association for Cryptologic Research (IACR).
 It is published only in electronic form.
-It is a fully refereed journal, with its own ISSN.
+It is a fully refereed journal, with ISSN of 3006-5496.

 Does this journal require authors to pay article publishing charges or article submission charges?

-No. At present, the IACR Communications in Cryptology is published as diamond open access, with no article publishing costs to either reader or author.
+No. The IACR Communications in Cryptology is published as diamond open access, with no article publishing costs to either reader or author.

 Does the IACR Communications in Cryptology have a digital archiving policy?